andresgur/swift_scripts/README.txt

 Scripts for data manipulation of Swift data.

-The scripts allow to plot HR, lightcurve and timing analysis
+The scripts allow to plot HR, lightcurve, timing analysis and conversion of models to count rates in different bands.